kersorianek/mon-portfolio/_posts/2019-01-22-Introduction-to -Business-Analysis.md

 BA is commonly found in businesses.
 Connecting to the company or to the IT Business analysts are responsible for ensuring that the solutions created and delivered meet the needs of stakeholders.
 Business analysts do the following tasks:

-• understanding enterprise problems and goals,
+- Understanding enterprise problems and goals,
-• analyzing needs and solutions,
+- Analyzing needs and solutions,
-• devising strategies,
+- Devising strategies,
-• driving change, and
+- Driving change, and
-• facilitating stakeholder collaboration.
+- Facilitating stakeholder collaboration.

 # Responsibilities (Business):